Michael-Stokoe/mtg-goldfishr/custom-deck-ideas/dragons-fury.md

 **Dragon Minions (x15)**
 - Creature — Dragon Minion
 - Flying, Haste
-- When Dragon Minion enters the battlefield, it deals 2 damage to each player unless its controller spends 1 Fury Counter.
+- When Dragon Minion enters the battlefield, it deals 2 damage to each player.
 - **Toughness:** 3

 **Raging Inferno (x4)**
 - Sorcery
 - The Dragon deals 4 damage to each player.
-If the Dragon has 6 or more Fury Counters, it deals an additional 2 damage to each player.

 **Scorching Breath (x4)**
 - Instant
 - The Dragon deals 3 damage to target player or creature.
-If the Dragon has 8 or more Fury Counters, it deals an additional 2 damage.

 **Fury Eruption (x3)**
 - Enchantment